 Self-Assessment Hormone Quiz

-Here are a few hormone self-assessment hormone questionnaires.
+Here are a few hormone self-assessment questionnaires.
 There is no substitute for consulting with your healthcare practitioner.

-Holistic Treatment for Night Sweats
+Holistic Treatment for Night Sweats and Hot Flashes

 If your night sweats become unbearable, it is advisable to contact your functional medicine provider for a holistic treatment approach.
 There may be various causes of night sweats.
 Some treatment options include-

-- Night sweats caused by too much alcohol or caffeine may require a reduction or elimination of these substances.
+Night sweats caused by too much alcohol or caffeine may require a reduction or elimination of these substances.

-- It may also be advisable to adjust your sleeping habits.
+It may also be advisable to adjust your sleeping habits.
 Lowering your bedroom temperature a few degrees, removing blankets, wearing lightweight pajamas, or placing a fan beside your bed may help reduce your night sweats.

 Night sweats and hot flashes are uncomfortable.
 Typically, night sweats are not a cause for concern.
 However, if you have an underlying health condition that is causing your hot flashes or night sweats, it may need to be treated.